Generalizing Reduced Rank Extrapolation to Low-Rank Matrix Sequences: Methodological extensions of RRE

 Optimization problem~\eqref{eqn:matrre_opt_nonstationary} involves the norm of a large but low-rank matrix, similarly to~\eqref{eqn:matrre_opt_more_efficient:interim}.
 Hence, analogous to the derivation of~\eqref{eqn:matrre_opt_more_efficient} via Lemma~\ref{lem:norm}, the same strategy applies here.
 The resulting procedure is summarized in Algorithm~\ref{alg:nonstationary_lowrank_rre}, which combines Algorithms~\ref{alg:lowrank_rre} and~\ref{alg:nonstationary_rre}.
 A visualization of the procedure is provided in Figure~\ref{fig:matrre_radi}.
 Recall that, in order to generate an $n$-term extrapolant, $\RRE_{\Delta}^{\LR}$ (Algorithm~\ref{alg:rre}) requires $n+1$~iterates while $\RRE_{\mathscr F}^{\LR}$ (Algorithm~\ref{alg:nonstationary_rre}) requires~$n$.
 Compare Figures~\ref{fig:lowrank_rre} and~\ref{fig:matrre_radi} for the case $n=2$, which show that $\RRE_{\mathscr F}^{\LR}$ is able to use more information of the iterates than $\RRE_{\Delta}^{\LR}$ when given the same number of iterates.

 Note that Algorithm~\ref{alg:nonstationary_lowrank_rre} is presented in the way to contrast Algorithm~\ref{alg:radi} and emphasize the application of \ac{RRE} therein, yet it could be easily extended to arbitrary functional $\mathscr F$, namely, by dropping the assumption that each residual $\mathscr R(X_i)$ has the same rank.
 Instead, all we need is to allow the residual factors $R_i$ and associated inner factor $T_i$ (which may no longer be the same for each iteration) to have a different size and partition the QR-decomposition in Line~\ref{algline:nonstationary_lowrank_rre-QR} accordingly.
+Furthermore, Algorithm~\ref{alg:nonstationary_lowrank_rre} can easily be modified to use a different orthogonal-times-square factorization, such as a pivoted QR decomposition.

-\begin{remark} The residual factors $R_1,\ldots,R_n$ and the inner factor $T$ required to formulate the optimization problem~\eqref{eqn:matrre_opt_nonstationary} are computed at each RADI step (Algorithm~\ref{alg:radi}).
-Hence, these are available at no extra cost.
-The additional cost of computing the \ac{RRE} extrapolant consists of computing a QR-decomposition of the concatenated residual factors (although the orthogonal matrix in this decomposition is not needed explicitly) and finding optimal coefficients (Algorithm~\ref{alg:rre}). \end{remark}
+\Landau{\mathcal O} \begin{remark} The residual factors $R_1,\ldots,R_n$ and the inner factor $T$ required to formulate the optimization problem~\eqref{eqn:matrre_opt_nonstationary} are computed at each RADI step (Algorithm~\ref{alg:radi}) and are therefore available at no extra cost.
+The additional cost of one \ac{RRE} extrapolation on top of the RADI iteration is dominated by the thin QR factorization of the concatenated residual factors, $[R_1 \ \cdots \ R_n] \in \mathbb{R}^{d \times nr}$, while the orthogonal factor need not be formed explicitly; cf. Algorithm~\ref{alg:nonstationary_lowrank_rre}.
+This QR step costs $\Landau(d (nr)^2)$~\acp{FLOP}, where $\Landau(\cdot)$ denotes Landau notation.
+Forming the matrix~$U\in\mathbb R^{(nr)^2 \times n}$ requires $\Landau(n^3r^3)$~\acp{FLOP}.
+The subsequent QR-based computation of the \ac{RRE} coefficients using Algorithm~\ref{alg:rre} contributes $\Landau((nr)^2 n^2)$~\acp{FLOP}, where the subsequent triangular solves and normalization only add lower-order $\Landau(n^2)$ work.
+Hence, the per-extrapolation overhead is $\Landau(d n^2 r^2 + n^4 r^2)$~\acp{FLOP}.
+In terms of storage, the extra memory beyond the baseline RADI iteration is the residual window itself, requiring $\Landau(dnr)$ floating-point numbers, together with $n^3 r^2$ elements for storing the matrix~$U$. \end{remark}

 To monitor progress and provide a stopping criterion, the residual of the extrapolant, \(\mathscr{R}(\widehat{X})\), is needed.
 Since the extrapolant has a low-rank structure, $\widehat{X} = \widehat{Z} \widehat{D} \widehat{Z}^\TT$, the corresponding residual~$\R(\widehat{X})$ directly reveals a similar low-rank structure; see formula~\eqref{eqn:riccati:residual}.
 Lemma~\ref{lem:norm} may again be used to efficiently evaluate the Frobenius or spectral norm.
 Interestingly, as the following theorem will show, $\range(\R(\widehat{X})) \subseteq \range(R_1) \cup\dots\cup \range(R_n)$, for which the proof naturally provides an efficient approach to recursively obtain a factorization of $\mathscr{R}(\widehat{X})$.
 The proof is induction-based and provided in Appendix~\ref{append:proof-residual-expression}.